Anshul Tewari Created India’s Largest Youth Media Platform at Age 17

 The perspective of youth was largely missing from the news, and information flowed to them instead of both ways.
 As this was dawning on Anshul, so was the Internet revolution in India.
 With prodding from his brother, he started a blog in school.
 While his family had always encouraged sharing their opinions and reading about current affairs, the Internet’s power to connect with others and spread ideas unleashed Tewari’s inner changemaker.

 But he was dismayed that his enthusiasm and expression for discussion seemed lacking among his peers.
 Cultural taboos imposed on young people surrounding discussions about sexuality, discrimination, and other important social issues hindered open dialogue.
 “There was a culture of silence pushing an entire generation away from changemaking,” Anshul said.

 Tewari developed YKA in high school and then continued building the platform as a student of journalism in college.
 There, he connected with classmates who shared his interests in social media and dialogue promotion, and he formed a small team of volunteers and content creators who helped YKA get off the ground.
 Soon, YKA had a devoted support network of 15 volunteers editing user-generated content and producing stories for readers.

-He knew that opening up the platform to advertisers would open the door to very same cultural biases and discriminatory practices that YKA sought to erase.
-For example, many ads in the region portray pale-skinned models as the go-to standard for beauty, whereas YKA’s writers wrote extensively on the virtues of loving one’s own natural skin color.
+He knew that opening up the platform to advertisers would open the door to the very same cultural biases and discriminatory practices that YKA sought to erase.
+For example, many ads in the region portray pale-skinned models as the go-to standard for beauty, whereas YKA’s writers wrote extensively on the virtues of loving one’s natural skin color.